Graduate Writing Consultants

 - Interest in student-centered learning and process-oriented tutoring

-- Willingness to adopt tutoring techniques in accordance with Tufts Writing Resources philosophy
+- Willingness to adopt tutoring techniques in accordance with the program's student-centered philosophy

-The starting pay rate for this position is $18/hr, with opportunities for raises after the first year.
+The starting pay rate for this position is $20/hr, with opportunities for raises after the first year and paid training.

 The application process starts in March or April for the following academic year, and we usually interview through mid-May.
 You must be available for August training to be eligible for the position.
 For information on training dates, deadlines, and application instructions, see the sidebar.